samueldsingh/data-engineering/interview_questions/17-file-handling.md

 These are just a few examples of the many types of files used in computing.
 Each type serves a specific purpose and is designed to accommodate different kinds of data and information.

-## Give example of reading, writing and updating a json file
+## 4. Give example of reading, writing and updating a json file

-Certainly!
 Here's an example of how to read, write, and update a JSON file in Python:

 1. **Reading a JSON File:**